German court: Russia must split up Nord Stream 2

 But with some 15km of the 1,230km pipeline still to be put in place in the Baltic Sea, the Düsseldorf court rejected its case.

-"The pipeline was not completely built and therefore not completed in accordance with the law," the Düsseldorf court said in a statement on Wednesday.
+"The pipeline was not completely built and therefore not completed in accordance with the law," the court said in a statement on Wednesday.

 "Based on the applicable legal framework at that time, the company had made investments worth billions of euros long before the European Commission announced its plan to amend [the EU energy laws]," Nord Stream 2 said.

-The ruling "demonstrates the discriminatory impact of the amended EU gas directive," it added.
+And the Düsseldorf ruling "demonstrates the discriminatory impact of the amended EU gas directive," it added.

 Germany's federal energy regulator, the Bundesnetzagentur, also rejected Nord Stream 2's arguments last year.

-But Gazprom can still appeal the Düsseldorf ruling in Germany's Supreme Court.
+But Gazprom can still appeal the Düsseldorf verdict in Germany's Supreme Court.

 Wednesday's decision saw gas market prices go up amid expectations Nord Stream 2 operations will be delayed as it seeks to comply with the EU legislation, the Bloomberg news agency reported.